 - Muffin tin: I like to use paper liners (paper cups or muffin liners) because it's easier to clean afterward, they keep the muffins moist, and are great if you want to transport them.
 But you can simply butter or use baking spray for the muffin pan.

-- When are the muffins done?
-Take the baking time given in the recipe as your guide and check five minutes earlier and see if the tester or toothpick comes out clean.
-All ovens are different so it might take a few minutes more or less than specified.
+When are the muffins done?
+Take the baking time in the recipe as your guide, check five minutes earlier, and see if the tester or toothpick comes out clean.
+All ovens are different, so it might take a few more or less minutes than specified.

-- Light mixing: it's important that you don't overmix this muffin batter.
+- Light mixing: it's essential you don't overmix this muffin batter.

-- Extra citrus flavor: use a teaspoon or two of lemon juice and add it to the batter together with the zest.
+- Extra citrus flavor: add a teaspoon or two of lemon juice to the batter with the zest.

 - Variations: you can add a ground spice to the batter such as cinnamon, nutmeg, or cardamom.
 You can also use mixed berries instead of just blackberries.

-Have the ingredients and oven at the right temperatures specified in the recipe.
-Don't over mix the batter and take them out as soon as a cake tester or toothpick comes out clean.
+Don't overmix the batter, have ingredients and oven at the right temperatures specified in the recipe.
+Take them out as soon as a cake tester or toothpick comes out clean.

-They sink when the batter doesn't hold them because the berries weigh more and naturally sink due to gravity.
+They sink when the batter doesn't have enough structure to hold them; the berries weigh more and naturally sink due to gravity.
 It depends on the recipe.
+You won't have that problem with the one below.

-The best way of achieving this is using baking powder (and no baking soda).
-And a recipe that has the correct flour to liquid ratio like this one.
+Using baking powder (instead of baking soda) will get cracked high-domed muffins.
+And a recipe that has the correct flour-to-liquid ratio, like this one.

-Too much mixing or beating the batter is, in my experience, the main culprit.
-The ingredients have to be lightly mixed just until integrated.
-Use a spatula or whisk for best results, as it's hard to over mix a muffin batter is folding it by hand.
+Overmixing or beating the batter is, in my experience, the main culprit.
+The ingredients have to be lightly mixed *just* until integrated.
+Use a spatula or whisk for best results, as it's hard to overmix a muffin batter is folding it by hand.

-Using oil or a mix of oil and butter, not overmixing the batter, not overbaking the muffins.
+Using oil or a mix of oil and butter, not overbaking the batter will result in moist muffins.
 Using oil adds richness and moisture.
-Mixing the dry and wet ingredients *just* until moistened as well as not over baking them will ensure a fluffy result.
+Mixing the dry and wet ingredients *just* until moistened and not overbaking them will ensure a fluffy result.

 Related recipes you might like: